thoughtbot/dns/book/chapters/appendix/install.md

 ### Installation check

-We can make sure the tools installed properly by running a quick `which <command>` or `where <command>`.
-A slightly more involved check would be to invoke the command in its simplest form:
+To ensure the tools installed properly, run a quick `which <command>` or `where <command>`.
+For a slightly more involved check, invoke the command in its simplest form:

-* dig: `dig -v` - Displays the current version of the dig command.
+* dig: `dig -v` -- Displays the current version of the dig command.
-* host: `host` - Displays list of command options.
+* host: `host` -- Displays list of command options.
-* openssl: `openssl version` - Display the current version of the openssl command.
+* openssl: `openssl version` -- Displays the current version of the `openssl` command.
-* nslookup: `nslookup` - Enter interactive mode, type `exit` to close.
+* nslookup: `nslookup` -- Enters interactive mode; type `exit` to close.
-* whois: `whois` - Displays list of command options.
+* whois: `whois` -- Displays list of command options.